 This individual can play a critical role in ensuring the cash flows from the practice—your greatest financial asset—are used wisely and that your tax and retirement planning is proactive rather than reactive.
 Especially for doctors entering ownership, it’s critical to be mindful of future plans, entry and exit strategies and retirement intentions.
 These matters frequently go overlooked.

 NDP’s affiliate company, Cain Watters & Associates (CWA), offers financial planning specifically for dental practices.
 With their expertise and comprehensive financial services, CWA can be an incredible asset to your team.

 Align your team with your objectives

-When choosing your team, it’s important they have a clear understanding of your priorities and intentions as a buyer or seller.
+When choosing your dental transition team, it’s important they have a clear understanding of your priorities and intentions as a buyer or seller.
 Ultimately, the team you surround yourself with is a reflection of you.